Saving Chief Mate Gukov

 Saturday, July 28

-At two o’clock Moscow time (four o’clock local time) Victor Koval reports me the weather:
+At two o’clock Moscow time (four o’clock local time) Victor Koval reports the weather to me:

 “Thick clouds from 5100, the mountain is overcast.”